edwnhsu/edwnhsu/README.md

 <br>
 ⚡ Fun fact:

 I’m originally from Taiwan 🇹🇼 and love exploring data in creative ways—whether it's for fun projects or real-world applications.
 I'm currently working towards settling in Canada 🇨🇦, especially in Vancouver, where I can combine my passion for data with the vibrant lifestyle the city offers.
 Beyond data, I’m a big fan of Minecraft and love expressing myself through singing, diving into music and movies, and exploring nature through hiking.
-Vancouver’s blend of outdoor beauty and urban life feels like the perfect place for these passions to thrive!
+Vancouver’s blend of outdoor beauty and urban life feels like the perfect place for these passions to thrive.
 <br>
 <br>
 <br>